Andy Hay (rugby league)

 Andrew Hay (born 5 November 1973) is an English former professional rugby league footballer who played in the 1990s and 2000s, and has coached in the 2000s and 2010s.
-He played at representative level for Emerging England, England and Yorkshire, and at club level for the Castleford Tigers (Heritage № 687), Sheffield Eagles, Leeds Rhinos, Widnes Vikings and the Doncaster Lakers (Heritage 907) and has coached at club level for the Castleford Tigers (Assistant Coach under Terry Matterson (2005–11)), Hull F.C.
+He played at representative level for Emerging England, England and Yorkshire, and at club level for the Castleford Tigers, Sheffield Eagles, Leeds Rhinos, Widnes Vikings and the Doncaster Lakers and has coached at club level for the Castleford Tigers (Assistant Coach under Terry Matterson (2005–11)), Hull F.C.
 (Assistant Coach under Peter Gentle (2012–13)), Salford Red Devils (assistant coach) and Featherstone Rovers.

 Background

 Andy Hay was born in Airedale, Castleford, West Riding of Yorkshire, England.